neuvector/scan-action/README.md

     # Password for the registry authentication
     # Default:
     image-registry-password: ""

+    # Username for the Cluster authentication
+    # Default:
+    scanner-control-user-name: ""

+    # Password for the Cluster authentication
+    # Default:
+    scanner-control-password: ""

+    # Cluster IP for the endpoit of the scanner to send report to
+    # Default:
+    cluster-join-address: ""

+    # Cluster port for the endpoit of the scanner to send report to
+    # Default:
+    cluster-join-port: ""

     # Repository of the image to scan, e.g. `org/image-name`
     image-repository: ""